 Reflecting and Thinking

 The experience of the missionaries was different in each of the three Galatian cities mentioned in today's chapter.
 In Iconium, they preached among the Jews and the message was received by many Jews and Gentiles, but a death threat eventually drove them from town.
-In Lystra, as a result of their healing a crippled man, they were mistaken for gods and received readily, until some opponents from Antioch and Iconium came and stoned Paul, leaving him for dead.
+In Lystra, as a result of their healing a crippled man, they were mistaken for gods and were thus received readily, until some opponents from Antioch and Iconium came and stoned Paul, leaving him for dead.
 The next day Paul and Barnabas traveled to Derbe and preached the word.
 The return trip from Derbe through Lystra, Iconium, and Antioch was apparently with less opposition as they strengthened and encouraged the new disciples and appointed leaders in the churches.
 Retracing their journey (except they did not visit Cyprus), they returned to Antioch and reported what God had done, especially focusing on God's work among the Gentiles.

 What do you think the church today would do if it faced the kind of opposition Paul and Barnabas faced?
 What would preachers today do in the face of such threats?
 In your opinion, does the gospel spread better (does the church grow faster) with or without opposition?
 If it is God who opens doors of faith, do you think our evangelism or mission efforts today are too dependent on our own efforts and not dependent enough on God?
 What does it mean to you that they had been commended "to the grace of God" for this work?